GlyphyAI/liteswarm/README.md

 A lightweight, LLM-agnostic framework for building AI agents with dynamic agent switching capabilities.
 Supports 100+ language models through [litellm](https://github.com/BerriAI/litellm).

 > [!WARNING]
 > LiteSwarm is currently in early preview.
-The API is likely to change as we gather feedback and improve the framework.
+> The API is likely to change as we gather feedback and improve the framework.
+>
+> If you find any issues or have suggestions, please open an issue in the [Issues](https://github.com/glyphyai/liteswarm/issues) section.

 ## Features